 Better selection criteria

 The really dominant criterion on the basis of which angels make up their minds is the management capability of the founders.
 While VCs pre-select on the grounds of company age, capital requirements, industry, business model, business plan, etc. VCs check the management quality.
 Some VCs, surprisingly also Andreessen Horowitz, claim that other success criteria, such as the Product Market Fit (PMF), were more important.
 They argue, a manager may always be replaced by another.
 Frankly, I find this bizarre.
 Every VC and every angel I know, knows for sure that at an early stage, start-ups will have to continuously adapt their business models.
 They need to do so just in time.
 To be able to cope with rapid change, you need determined, but flexible, strong but socially competent, intelligent but modest founders.
 These founders need to be ready to test their products, services and technology and they need to be honest to themselves and not betray themselves and their investors when realizing that they need to pivot.
 Of course, PMF is important.
 But whether a product is fit for the market or not you will always find out in retrospect only.
 To be able to test in due time and draw the right conclusions and to be able to also carry them out you need what?
 Right, you need the excellent founders!
-Good angels detect good founders so easily, because their own professional life is rich of good and also not so good experiences.
+Good angels detect good founders so easily because their own professional life is rich in good and also not-so-good experiences.
 They also sense and feel the atmosphere within a start-up at once and draw their conclusions from there.

 Exclusiveness unwanted and unneeded